Using a gifted deposit – home loan comparison

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Most lenders are happy for immediate family members to give their children a gifted deposit – home loan deposits are hard to save for, and a non-refundable cash gift can be a massive boost a borrower's mortgage deposit.

-In this post-global-financial-crisis era, banks are particularly cautious on their lending policies and practices, so there are a few rules you need to know to make sure your gift meets the bank’s criteria.
+But there are a few rules and criteria you need to know to make sure the cash gift meets the bank’s policies.

-When money is gifted to a property-buyer close to purchase time, a gift letter or statutory declaration needs to be signed by the family member, stating that the money is to be used for the purchase of property and that the loan is unconditional.
-The rules around non-refundable gifts state that it needs to be from an immediate family member, which includes de facto, siblings, grandparents as well as parents.
+When money is gifted to a property buyer close to purchase time, a gift letter or statutory declaration needs to be signed by the family member, stating that the money is to be used for the purchase of property and that the loan is unconditional.
+The rules around non-refundable gifts state that it needs to be from an immediate family member, which includes de facto, siblings, grandparents and parents.

-Corran says lenders often require that the gift be held in the account for a minimum of three months before purchase application approval.
+Mortgage Broker Daniel Corran from McCombe Finance says lenders often require that the gift be held in the account for a minimum of three months before purchase application approval.